jeremynsl/devcorpus/README.md

 - **Retry Base Delay**: Initial delay (in seconds) between retry attempts.
 - **Retry Maximum Delay**: Maximum delay (in seconds) between retry attempts.
 - **System Prompt**: Base prompt that defines the AI chat assistant's behavior.
-- **RAG Prompt**: Template for how the AI should use retrieved documents to answer questions.
+- **RAG Prompt**: Fallback template for how the AI should use retrieved documents to answer questions.
+- **RAG Prompt High Quality**: Prompt that is used when high-quality context is available, prefers RAG over internal weights.
+- **RAG Prompt Low Quality**: Prompt that is used when low-quality context is available, prefers internal weights over RAG.
 - **Available Chat Models**: List of LLM models available for chat (supports various providers via LiteLLM).
 - **Default Chat Model**: The default LLM model to use for chat interactions.